kevin-fang/ml-tutorials/README.md

 Some more complicated ones include recurrent neural nets, stochastic gradient descent, random forest classifiers, etc.

 We'll first use a K-nearest neighbors classifier in scikit-learn on sample data, and then we'll write our own.
+Note that you should first have a basic understanding of the Python programming language before continuing.

 First, proceed [here for a simple scikit-learn instance](https://kevin-fang.github.io/ml-tutorials/KNearestNeighbors/) of KNearestNeighbors.
 Then, visit [here to implement KNN yourself!](https://kevin-fang.github.io/ml-tutorials/ScrappyKNN/).